BennettDixon/k8s-flux-stack/README.md

 ## K8s Flux Cluster(s) Starter
-A starter template for deploying and managing Kubernetes cluster(s) using FluxCD for GitOps, integrated with essential tools like Harbor (artifact registry), Prometheus & Grafana (monitoring and visualization), and Terraform for managing secrets on AWS.
+A starter template for deploying and managing Kubernetes cluster(s) using FluxCD for GitOps, integrated with essential tools like JupyterHub, Harbor (artifact registry), Prometheus & Grafana (monitoring and visualization), and Terraform for managing secrets on AWS.
 This repository provides a structured approach to managing your Kubernetes infrastructure and applications declaratively through Git.

 This project and its README are a constant work in progress, feel free to submit issues, pull requests, and suggestions!